Wahe3bru/__Learning/Lessons/LinearModels.md

 by default both models apply L2 regularization.
 The `C` parameter determines the strength of regularization.
 The higher the values of `C` corresponds to _less_ regularization.

-another aspect of `C`; lower values causes the algorhithm to try to fit the _majority_ of data points, while a higher value places importance on each data point.
+another aspect of `C`; lower values causes the algorithm to try to fit the _majority_ of data points, while a higher value places importance on each data point.

 Similar to the regression models, it might seem restrictive in lower dimensions but are very powerful in higher dimensions.
 ### Linear models for multiclass classification
 Many linear classification models are for binary classification only.
-A common approach to apply a  binary classification algorhithm to a multiclass algorhithm is the _one vs rest_ approach.
-In this approach, a binary model is learned for each class that tries to seperate that class from all other classes. which results in as much binary models as there are features.
-The classifyer with the highest score on its simgle class "wins", and the class label is returned as the predictor.
+A common approach to apply a  binary classification algorithm to a multiclass algorithm is the _one vs rest_ approach.
+In this approach, a binary model is learned for each class that tries to separate that class from all other classes. which results in as much binary models as there are features.
+The classifyer with the highest score on its single class "wins", and the class label is returned as the predictor.
 ### Strengths, Weakness and Parameters
 #### Strengths
 - Fast to predict and train.